About the campaign

 We believe all children and young people should get high quality SRE, not only in England but in every part of the UK.
 However, education in the United Kingdom is a devolved matter.
 Responsibility for SRE in Scotland, Wales and Northern Ireland lies with the Scottish Government, the Welsh Government and the Northern Ireland Executive.

 If you want SRE to be statutory in your nation, please contact your local Parliament or Assembly Member.

 You can see a full list of signatories to our campaign on our supporters page.

-We would like to thank Marguerite Espin de la Vega, Lottie Crumbleholme and Stephanie Dunk for designing our campaign logo and the Terrence Higgins Trust and National AIDS Trust for working in partnership with us to run the e-campaign actions for 'SRE - It's my right'.
+We would like to thank Marguerite Espin de la Vega, Lottie Crumbleholme and Stephanie Dunk for designing our campaign logo and the Terrence Higgins Trust, National AIDS Trust and British Humanist Association for working in partnership with us to run the e-campaign actions for 'SRE - It's my right'.